<- c("ggdist", "ggtext", "ggridges", "ggrepel",

 The older version:

 Scales can also be used to modify the layers we project onto our plot.
-In the example below, we introduce a new geometric object via geom_hline()
+In the example below, we introduce a pair of new geometric objects via geom_hline()

-that does not directly come from the input data, but matches the scale of the \(y\)-axis (i.e., is continuous).
+that do not directly come from the input data, but match the scale of the \(y\)-axis (i.e., is continuous).

 Manipulating mapping aesthetics within the geom_hline()